 December 2 - 7, 2014

 His work has been featured in numerous group shows including exhibitions at The Studio Museum in Harlem, the Wadsworth Athenaeum Museum of Art in Hartford, Connecticut, The High Museum in Atlanta, and the Zacheta National Gallery in Warsaw, Poland.
 Although he considers his work to have a regional style and flavor, he stresses the universality of his themes and travels around the globe to seek inspiration.
 Pinder has spent time in Dakar, Mexico City, Khartoum and Hanoi working on projects that deal with race, identity and social mobility.
-Pinder’s work was featured at the Smithsonian’s National Portrait Gallery exhibition Recognize.
-In the spring of 2012 his performance piece Ben-Hur was featured at the Corcoran Gallery of Art.
-Pinder is represented by Curator's Office in Washington, DC and Patricia Sweetow Gallery in San Francisco, CA.
+Pinder’s work was featured at the Smithsonian’s National Portrait Gallery exhibition "Recognize".
+In the spring of 2012 his performance piece "Ben-Hur" was featured at the Corcoran Gallery of Art.

 Pinder earned his BA in Theatre from the University of Maryland, and studied at the Asolo Theatre Conservatory in Sarasota, FL.
 In 2000, he returned to the University of Maryland to receive his MFA in Mixed Media.
 Currently he is an Associate Professor in the Contemporary Practices department at the School of the Art Institute of Chicago.

-For further information about the availability of either artist's work, please contact the gallery, and we will accommodate your needs.
+For further information about the availability of this artist's work, please contact the gallery, and we will accommodate your needs.